maciejsaw/webflow-advanced-keyboard-shortcuts/README.md

 }, 4000); //4 seconds timeout because we wait for the script the first script to load

 ```
+4) Click shift+alt to focus on "Class" input

 ## Additional info
 * This snippet loads the jQuery Hotkeys library